Regatta Lepa water festival showcases the customs and traditions of the ‘Sea Gypsies‘.

 Musicians and dancers aboard each lepa add to the vibrant atmosphere of this marine festival.
 For some amazing photo opportunities, get up close and personal with the action by renting a boat to follow the parade.

-The Bajau Laut are highly skilled at constructing lepa boats.
+The Sea Gypsies are highly skilled at constructing lepa boats.
 Records show that the single-masted lepa sailboats have been used by seafarers in the region as early as the 14th century.

-Much of the Bajau Laut’s lifestyle revolves around the lepa, which is used for permanent living, fishing, transportation as well as weddings and funerals.
+Much of the Bajau Laut’s lifestyle revolves around their lepa, which is used for permanent living as well as fishing, transportation and weddings.